croquet/wordpress-webshowcase-plugin/readme.txt

 * migrate the session flag to to invite only and public choices.

 = 1.1.1 =
-* remove camel caseed apiKey in user interface.
+* remove camel-cased apiKey in user interface.

 = 1.1.0 =
 * fix typo in doc.